realworldocaml/book/other-notes/03a-example-ascii-table.md

 One common programming task is displaying tabular data.
 In this example, will go over the design of a simple library to do just that.

 We'll start with the interface.
-We'll put this code in a new module called `Text_table`, and that module will have a single function that
+The code will go in a new module called `Text_table` whose mli contains just the following function:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 (* [render headers rows] returns a string containing a formatted